 But what we can do is be honest with other, listen to each other, try to clarify misunderstandings instead of letting them become embedded in people’s minds.
 There are many stories about Pakistanis and there are many stories about Americans in each of our countries that are just not true.
 So part of what we have to do is clear that away.

-I’m sorry, I didn’t understand your question.
+SECRETARY CLINTON: I’m sorry, I didn’t understand your question.
 I think it’s my hearing.
-QUESTION:

 And I don’t know any country that can stand by and look at a force of terrorists intimidating people and taking over large parts of your territory, particularly when that force is often guided by, directed by, and funded by outside foreign influence.
 But that’s up to Pakistan.
 I mean, if you want to see your territory shrink, that’s your choice.
 But I don’t think that’s the right choice.
 In fact, I think that’s a very self-destructive choice.
 So when the government and the military of Pakistan said, look, we’ve tried to get along with these people, we have signed agreements with them, we have said that we would tolerate a certain level of autonomy, but they didn’t stop.
 They kept coming.
 The bombs kept coming.
 The killings kept coming.
 The intimidation kept going.